ansible-collections/amazon.aws/docs/community.aws.rds.rst

 - When creating an instance it can be either a new instance or a read-only replica of an existing instance.
 - This module has a dependency on python-boto >= 2.5 and will soon be deprecated.
 - The 'promote' command requires boto >= 2.18.0.
 Certain features such as tags rely on boto.rds2 (boto >= 2.26.0).
-- Please use boto3 based :ref:`rds_instance <rds_instance_module>` instead.
+- Please use boto3 based :ref:`community.aws.rds_instance <community.aws.rds_instance_module>` instead.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - python >= 2.6